Royalty (Chris Brown album): Critical reception

+Awards and nominations

 Commercial performance

 Royalty debuted at number three on the US Billboard 200 selling 184,000 equivalent copies (162,000 in pure album sales) behind Justin Bieber's Purpose and 25 by Adele.
 It was the second best-selling album of the week.
 The album was Brown's sixth solo album to debut at number one on the Billboard Top R&B/Hip-Hop Albums.
 Royalty was also streamed 17.3 million times in the first week.
 The album debuted at number 23 on the UK Albums Chart and number-one on the UK R&B Chart, becoming Brown's fifth number-one on that chart.

-The sales for Royalty marked an improvement over Brown's last three studio albums, with the former two peaking higher, but selling less in their first week's of release, while the collaboration with Tyga sold 51,000 copies in its first week, peaking at number 6.
+The sales for Royalty marked an improvement over Brown's last three studio albums, with the former two peaking higher, but selling less in their first week's of release, while the collaboration with Tyga sold 51,000 copies in its first week, peaking at number 7.
 Despite having greater first week sales than his three previous albums, this is his third-lowest peak position for one of his solo studio albums.
 In its second week, the album remained in the top ten at Billboard 200, fell to number 8, selling 55,000 equivalent copies (36,000 in pure album sales).
 In its third week, the album dropped down to number 12 on the chart, selling 29,000 equivalent copies (17,000 in pure album sales).
 In the fourth week the album fell to number 14 on the Billboard 200 chart, selling 23,000 equivalent copies (12,000 in pure album sales).
 The album sold 19,000 copies (10,000 in pure album sales) in its fifth week.
 As of March 2016, Royalty has sold 360,000 copies in the United States.
 Royalty was certified platinum by the Recording Industry Association of America (RIAA), for combined album sales, on-demand audio, video streams, track sales equivalent of 1,000,000 units.